bhumika-k-5/Spotify-Dashboard/README.md

 Added a conditional column for "Mode"
 If value = 1 → "Major"
 Else → "Minor".

 Step 4 – Handling Errors
 Opened the query in Data tab → Queries & Connections → Edit.
 Selected all columns (Ctrl + A) in Power Query.
 Used Remove Rows → Remove Errors to delete rows with invalid data.

 Step 5 – Extracting Year
 Duplicated the release_date column.
 Used Split Column → By Delimiter to separate year, month, day.
 Removed month/day columns, retaining only the year column for analysis.

-Final Output:
-Prepared Raw Data, Cleaned Data, and an Excel-based report for reference.

 ## 2. Data Visualization in Excel
 Step 1 – Slicer for Genre Filtering
 Added a slicer for the Genre column to allow users to filter all visuals simultaneously.
-Connected the slicer to all pivot charts to make the dashboard dynamic Step 2 – Popularity by Year
+Connected the slicer to all pivot charts to make the dashboard dynamic

+Step 2 – Popularity by Year
 Created a column chart using Year (from release date) on the X-axis and the Sum of Popularity on the Y-axis.
 Sorted years in ascending order to observe trends over time.

 Step 3 – Popularity by Subgenre
 Used a horizontal bar chart to display the Sum of Popularity for each Subgenre.
 Sorted subgenres in descending order of popularity for quick comparison.

 Step 4 – Number of Tracks by Genre
 Created a column chart showing the Count of Tracks grouped by Genre.
 Used data labels for exact track counts.

 Step 5 – Energy & Danceability by Genre
 Designed a combo chart with:
 Column bars for average energy.
 Line plot for average danceability.
 Added secondary axis for danceability (percentage format) for better comparison.

 Step 6 – Formatting & Layout
 Applied consistent color themes for genres in all charts.
 Adjusted axis titles, labels, and legends for readability.
 Arranged charts in a grid layout for quick visual interpretation.
 Added a green header bar with the dashboard title for a professional look.

-Final Output:
-An interactive Spotify Tracks Dashboard that allows filtering by genre and visualizes:
-Popularity trends over years.
-Popularity ranking by subgenre.
-Track counts by genre.
-Energy vs. danceability comparison per genre.

 # Using PowerBI